ellenbet/survana/README.md

 # How to use:
 Note that this is a very unfinished repository.

+## Use package:
+Until the package is publised on PyPi, feel free to use the repo as is by cloning it, install package after cloning using uv command:

+``uv pip install -e .``

 ## Read documentation:
 Until the documentation is added to Github, it can be built and served through the mkdocs package.
 To build the documentation, use the following command: